TyLopez/RUST_Bloodbowl/README.md

 [Depends upon GUICreator, Rust GUI API by Ohm.](https://github.com/kiloOhm/GUICreator)

-Bloodbowl is a PVP event plug-in involving item collection, similar to the Easter, Halloween, and Christmas events, which transforms a monument into a Bloodbowl for use within Rust servers.
+Bloodbowl is a Rust PVP event plug-in involving item collection, similar to the Easter, Halloween, and Christmas events, which transforms a monument into a Bloodbowl.

 <h1>Features</h1>